ringcentral/ringcentral-embeddable/docs/app-registration.md

 * You will be able to better customize your instance of Embeddable
 * The "FOR DEMO PURPOSES ONLY" banner will be removed from your application

+!!! info "About the "FOR DEMO PURPOSES ONLY" banner"
+    Some users of RingCentral Embeddable may observe a banner that appears above the dialer that reads, "FOR DEMO PURPOSES ONLY."
+This banner appears when a Developer uses the default client ID and secret that comes bundled with the RingCentral Embeddable library.
+This default client ID and secret are intended to make trying out Embeddable easy by eliminating the step of having to pre-register an application.

+    While nothing prevents a developer from using the default client ID and secret, it is strongly recommended that developers register their own application when deploying and using RingCentral Embeddable in a production context.

 ## Steps in registering an application

 1. Login to the [Developer Console](https://developers.ringcentral.com/login.html), creating an account as necessary.